 Camille J. Billops, artist, filmmaker, archivist, and professor, was born on August 12, 1933, in Los Angeles.
 Her parents were Alma Gilmore and Lucius Billops, and she has one sister, Billie.
 She married James V. Hatch, a professor of theater at the University of California, Los Angeles (UCLA), in October 1963.
-They have one daughter, Christa Victoria Billops Hatch Richards.

-In 1954 Billops entered University of Southern California to study art and occupational therapy.
+In 1954, Billops entered University of Southern California to study art and occupational therapy.
 She transferred to California State University, Los Angeles, and graduated from that institution in 1960.
 She then briefly studied sculpture with a Huntington Hartford Foundation Fellowship.
-Thirteen years later, in 1973, Billops earned a master’s of fine arts degree from City College of New York and then studied for her Ph.D. at the D’Université of Paris-Sorbonne, France.
+Thirteen years later, in 1973, Billops earned a master’s of fine arts degree from City College of New York and then studied for her Ph.D. at the Université Paris-Sorbonne in Paris, France.

-Billops has taught for the art departments of Rutgers University and the City University of New York.
+Billops taught for the art departments of Rutgers University and the City University of New York.
 The United States Information Services sponsored her teaching of art classes in India.

 Working with photographer James Van Der Zee and poet Owen Dodson, Billops created The Harlem Book of the Dead (1978), which includes a foreword by Toni Morrison.
 Billops has served as editor of an art journal, The Afro-American, in 1976 and as art editor of Indiana State University’s Black American Literature Forum.